geekshikha/Coding-Challenges/README.md

 Coding challenges

-To keep up with the pace and to know where I stand, here are small coding challenges with their solutions.
+Challenge 1 - To create the sidepanel navbar with humburger menu with toggle items.